-Respecting Choices® (RC) has an array of educational programs to support an organization or community transformation to a person-centered healthcare culture.
-The curriculum includes both communication skills and education for health professionals and others as well as design and implementation strategies for improving systems and workflows to make person-centered goals the routines of care.
+Respecting Choices® has an array of educational programs to support an organization or community transformation to a person-centered healthcare culture.
+The curriculum includes both communication skills and education for health professionals and others as well as design and integration strategies for improving systems and workflows to make person-centered goals the routines of care.

 The communication skills curriculum includes:

 Education alone is not sufficient to achieve success in transforming the healthcare culture.
 Systems must be designed that allow new workflows, processes, and materials to be hardwired into the routines of care.
-RC offers design and implementation programs that include:

 - Key elements in building an ACP infrastructure for person-centered decision making